How the Steel Was Tempered: Summary

-The story follows the life of Pavel Korchagin, including his fighting in and aftermath of the Russian Civil War.
-Korchagin fought for the Bolsheviks during the war and was injured.
+The story follows the life of Pavel Korchagin, including his fighting in and aftermath of the Russian Civil War when he fought for the Bolsheviks during the war and was injured.
 The novel examines how Korchagin heals from his wounds and thus becomes as strong as steel.

 The novel begins when Korchagin is 12, living in the town of Shepetovka in Ukraine.
 He gets kicked out of school for putting tobacco in some bread dough and must go to work as a dishwasher.
 As a dishwasher he is beaten by a coworker, but his brother Artyom defends him.
 The novel jumps forward to age 16 when he is working in a power plant.
 He meets a Bolshevik named Zhukhrai after a run-in with the Tsarist secret police.
 Zhukrai tells him about the Bolsheviks and Lenin.
-He also meets Tonia Toumanova, his love interest.
+He also meets Tonia Toumanova, his first of many love interests.
 Again the novel jumps, to 1917 as the German army invades Shepetovka.
-Korchagin fights the Germans, and eventually joins the Bolsheviks in the Civil War.
-He is seriously injured and partially loses his sight.
-After the war he worked as a laborer, including building railways.
-He eventually is injured further, and loses his legs and a hand.
-He goes to Crimea to live out his days.
-The book closes with Korchagin sitting down to write an autobiography: "How the Steel Was Tempered", thus establishing the book as a self-fulfilling framing device.
+Korchagin witnesses the town change hands several times in the chaos of the following months, with a pogrom against the town's Jewish population occurring during its occupation by soldiers loyal to Symon Petliura.
+Korchagin eventually joins the Bolsheviks and fights in the Civil War and Polish-Soviet War.
+He receives an injury in his spine, which slowly saps his strength for the remainder of the novel.
+After the war he works as a railway mechanic and advances as a Komsomol member in Kyiv.
+He develops many social connections there but loses touch with many of his friends after he is presumed dead during work to build an emergency railway line to provide Shepetovka with firewood.
+As his health worsens due to his life of hardship and wartime injuries, he spends time in Sanatoria on the Black Sea coast, where he eventually meets and marries the young daughter of a friend of his mother's.
+Eventually, having lost his eyesight and almost totally paralyzed, Pavel moves to Moscow to consult medical specialists, but his condition is hopeless and he ends up staying there to write a novel about his cavalry division from the Civil War.